core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Manager must be able to verify that the joining endpoint is authorized to become a member of the group.
 To this end, the Group Manager can directly authorize the joining endpoint, or expect it to provide authorization evidence previously obtained from a trusted entity. {{join-ACE-framework}} describes how this can be achieved by leveraging the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.

-In case of successful authorization check, the Group Manager generates an Endpoint ID assigned to the joining endpoint, before proceeding with the rest of the join process.
+In case of successful authorization check, the Group Manager generates an Sender ID assigned to the joining endpoint, before proceeding with the rest of the join process.
 Instead, in case the authorization check fails, the Group Manager aborts the join process.
 Further details about the authorization of joining endpoint are out of scope.

 As discussed in {{sec-group-key-management}}, it is recommended that the Security Context is renewed before the joining endpoint receives the group keying material and becomes a new active member of the group.
 This is achieved by securely distributing a new Master Secret and a new Group Identifier to the endpoints currently present in the same group.